 Keep practising

 All our students take part in personal growth lessons, including Work Experience Art and Cooking.
 As all of our teachers understand the importance of essential skills and have been trained, they can encourage students to practise and build skills in these growth lessons.
 This gives our students many opportunities to practise their skills in a range of settings and activities.
-We also use student portfolios to track progress, any member of staff can use skill stamps to record when a student or group of students applies a skill.
+We also use student portfolios to track progress; any member of staff can use skill stamps to record when a student or group of students applies a skill.
+This practice will enable students to review their progress, identify areas for improvement, and chart their path for future learning endeavours.

 Bring it to life

-As part of our Natural Environment and Society subjects our students undertake activities outside of the school environment.
+As part of our Natural Environment and Society subjects, our students undertake activities outside of the school environment.
 These outdoor activities allow them to experience the culture and traditions of our region.
-During these activities, we ask questions, discuss and record student reflections, via photographs and videos.
+During these activities, we ask questions, discuss, and record student reflections via photographs and videos.
 These experiences allow our students to make connections between the essential skills they are learning in the classroom and the real world.
-This helps them to build strong 21st Century skills that they can use in their lives.
+This helps them to build strong 21st-century skills that they can use in their lives.
+Students brought skills to life by participating in real-world events such as community job fairs, exhibitions, and a “One-Day Store Manager” programme.
+During our end-of-year showcase, they prepared refreshments, presented learning experiences, and led games for school guests.
+Teachers evaluated their performance using the Skills Builder Framework, and successful students were awarded Pins.
+We introduced the scheme to parents and highlighted skill development in school events.
+We also promoted the Skills Builder concept in the broader community and began integrating it with Buddhist values, emphasising compassion, effort, and perseverance as part of skill growth.
+These connections helped deepen meaning and build cultural relevance for our learners.

 What's next

 The traditional schools in Hong Kong focus on equipping students with the knowledge and technical skills for their future careers.
-After this year, our school principal and teachers recognised that essential skills are important to a student’s overall growth and development, especially for students with special needs.
-Therefore, we will establish “Skill Education” and put it in the next three-year plan.
+Our school principal and teachers recognised that essential skills are important to a student’s overall growth and development, especially for students with special needs.
+Therefore, this year we established a three-year plan for essential skills that we will continue with next year.
 Under the "Skills Education" program, we will emphasise promoting essential skills to junior high school students.
 We believe cultivating these skills will better prepare students for their future personal and professional lives.
-Additionally, we will enhance experiential learning within the core subjects.
-By actively participating in various learning activities, students will have the opportunity to engage with their peers, teachers, and the environment, creating an ideal setting for acquiring essential skills.
-To ensure effective implementation, teachers will closely observe students' performance and track their learning progress using the Universal Framework.
-This approach will provide valuable insights into each student's development and help tailor instruction accordingly.
-Furthermore, we will encourage students to maintain a portfolio where they can record and reflect upon their learning experiences.
-This practice will enable students to review their progress, identify areas for improvement, and chart their path for future learning endeavours.
 Our ultimate goal is to extend the benefits of "Skills Education" to teachers, parents, students, and other specialist schools.
 By providing professional development opportunities and resources, we aim to equip educators with the necessary knowledge and teaching strategies to effectively integrate essential skills into their instruction.
 We also recognise the importance of involving parents in this journey, as their support and understanding are crucial for the successful development of their children's skills.
 We hope we can create a comprehensive and inclusive educational environment that fosters the growth of essential skills among students.
 By equipping them with these skills, we believe we can better prepare our students for a successful and fulfilling future.

 Hong Kong